 What you will study

-The five topics are addressed via the module books, which are described below.
-The discussion in the module books is supported by extensive audio interviews with prominent present day philosophers and by a selection of interactive online activities.
-The module also aims to develop the skills and confidence needed for independent study in philosophy: this is done in a gradual and supported way.
+The topics are discussed in module books and supported by extensive audio interviews with prominent present-day philosophers and by a selection of interactive online activities.

 Book 1: Truth in fiction

 When people read novels or watch films, they often become emotionally involved with the story.
 Yet this phenomenon can seem quite puzzling.
 How can it be rational for people to feel happy or sad about events that never actually happened or to care about the fate of people who do not exist?
 Why do people seem to seek out stories that make them feel frightened or sad?
 As you will discover, these questions lead on to some broader issues about the purpose and value of narrative art.
 This opening book will allow you to explore these questions through readings from two classic texts – Plato’s Ion and David Hume’s essay Of Tragedy – as well as addressing the contemporary debate.

 Book 2: War